-The partnership between Lightning Lab and Microsoft New Zealand has been funding some of New Zealand’s most promising startup companies and is now worth over $20 million in cloud credits.
+The partnership between Lightning Lab and Microsoft New Zealand has been funding for NZ startups.
+It is now worth over $20 million in cloud credits.
+Funding for NZ Startups

 Startups who make it into Lightning Lab programmes will now each have access to an open cheque worth over $500,000 to use on the Microsoft Azure platform over three years.
 This funding will be available to up to 20 companies in Lightning Lab XX’s female-founder accelerator programme and Lightning Lab Auckland’s digital accelerator programme in 2016.